aydindemircioglu/radMLBench/README.md

 The decorrelation example can be found in `examples/decorrelation`, to execute it, start `./examples/decorrelation/decorrelation.py`.

+**NOTE**: Due to size problems, it is not possible to upload the .csv result files to github for the time being.
+Thus, to recreate the results, please rerun the experiment.

 The other example, TabFPN, can be found in `examples/tebpfn`.
 However, before executing this, one must install TabFPN (which in turn will install things like torch).
 One must also execute TabFPN once